wechaty/docusaurus/jekyll/_posts/2021-05-12-gsod-2021-how-to-guide-team-proposal.md

 ## Proposed Changes

 * **No overview section**: It is theoretical and can get boring for the users to go through an entire page just containing an Overview.
-* **About Bot**: Adding brief introduction to the bot and its various use cases and functionalities with images
 * **Add events to your bot**: Explaining what an event is, emphasising how it can add more value to the bot functionality (adding various use cases as well)
 * **Add more functionality to your bot** (All the  work that can be automated with the bot):